SPORTS PREMIUM FUNDING

 In order to raise the attainment of the pupils in sport and PE and to engender healthier life styles our PE and Sport Premium allocation has focused on the following areas:

-A second teaching assistant has been recruited who is also supporting PE and Sports during the holiday club.
+A second teaching assistant has been recruited who is also supporting PE and Sports during the holiday club and after school sports clubs when the numbers are high.
 This member of staff is also working with our partner school in order to widen participation.

-In additional to the targeted funding the school has further promoted PE and Sport through competitions and pupil participation in sport’s day.
+In addition to the targeted funding the school has further promoted PE and Sport through competitions and pupil participation in sport’s day.